fdiaz/move-fast-talk/presentation.md

 ^ You can be everywhere
 ^ Don't rely on other people being present
-^ We have different offices.
+^ We have different OFFICES.
+^ We have people working from HOME.
+^ Work with your TEAM like they're NOT ONLINE.

 ---